Professional wrestling match types: Intergender Tag Team match

-A intergender tag team match features mixed-sex teams but it differs from the "Mixed Tag Team match" in which that both men and women can be in the ring at the same time to wrestle each other under the tornado tag team rules.
-This concept was popularized in the early 2000s by Team Xtreme during the Attitude Era.
+A intergender tag team match features mixed-gender teams but it differs from the "Mixed Tag Team match" in which that both men and women can be in the ring at the same time to wrestle each other under the tornado tag team rules.
+This concept was used and popularized in the early 2000s by Team Xtreme during the Attitude Era.

-Stadium Stampede match
+Stadium Stampede / Anarchy in the Arena match

-A Stadium Stampede match is a type of hybrid tag team, location and cinematic match that originated in All Elite Wrestling, and has been run twice at their Double or Nothing pay-per-view event.
-This match typically involves 10 wrestlers in a 5v5 match, and all five wrestlers of the two teams are each part of an established faction in AEW.
-This often violent and brutal match is contested under hardcore rules, and it starts in a ring in the middle of the Jacksonville Jaguars NFL stadium in Jacksonville, Florida, and progresses through various environments, such as bars, cargo loading areas and offices.
-The 2020 edition of this match stayed within the empty Jaguars Stadium and featured the teams brawling around the stadium, while the 2021 edition of this match had the combatants exit the empty stadium and then finally end up in the audience-present central event space at the adjacent Daily's Place outdoor amphitheatre, where the match was finished in the Daily's Place ring.
-The Inner Circle have participated in both Stadium Stampede matches.
+A Stadium Stampede match is a type of hybrid tag team, location and cinematic match that originated in All Elite Wrestling.
+It has been run twice at their Double or Nothing pay-per-view event under this name and four times under the Anarchy in the Arena name, as well as once at their 2023 All In pay-per-view event for a total of seven times (when conducted indoors, it is called an Anarchy in the Arena match).
+This match typically involves 10 wrestlers in a 5 vs 5 match, and all five wrestlers of the two teams are each part of an established faction in AEW.
+This often violent and brutal match is contested under hardcore rules, and it starts in a ring in the middle of the stadium or arena and progresses through various environments, such as bars, cargo loading areas and offices.
+The 2020 edition of this match stayed within the empty TIAA Bank Field and featured the teams brawling around the stadium, while the 2021 edition of this match had the combatants exit the empty stadium and then finally end up in the audience-present central event space at the adjacent Daily's Place outdoor amphitheatre, where the match was finished in the Daily's Place ring.
+The first indoor edition took place under the name Anarchy in the Arena at Double or Nothing 2022.
+The third match under the Stadium Stampede name was held at All In inside London's Wembley Stadium in 2023.
+However, unlike the previous stadium editions, the entire match took place live in front of a crowd, instead of it being a cinematic match.